 - Hand of the Protector replaces Light of the Protector.
 Its cooldown is 15 seconds (down from Light of the Protector's 20 seconds), and it can be used on any friendly target, not just yourself.
 It heals for the same amount as Light of the Protector.

-If you need another strong defensive cooldown, Final Stand is great.
+If you need another strong defensive cooldown, Final Stand is a great choice.
 It is an extremely powerful tanking cooldown, since it actively makes you immune to all damage for its duration.
-It comes with a rather long cooldown, but we do not have that many cooldowns to choose from.
-Final Stand comes out on top in dungeons due to being able to make some complicated pulls a lot less threatening.
-Most fights in raids however, having the ability to use Ardent Defender more often is generally preferred, but there are also fights where that reduction matters less.
+Final Stand comes out on top in dungeons, due to being able to make some complicated pulls a lot less threatening.
+In raids, however, having the ability to use Ardent Defender more often can sometimes be preferred, but there are also fights where that reduction matters less.
 There are some bosses where you might want to use Divine Shield to remove a debuff, or soak a mechanic or ability; the boss will still target you for 3 seconds during Divine Shield after you use taunt and you would not need to run Final Stand.

-Hand of the Protector is your good talent when you or your group is struggling to stay alive, and you are able to greatly help out with throwing very strong heals on group members.
+Hand of the Protector is a good talent when you or your group is struggling to stay alive due to low healing, and you are able to greatly help out with throwing very strong heals on group members.
 While this only lowers the cooldown of your self-heal by 2 seconds, the reduction is not why you choose this talent, but rather because now you can use it on others as well.
 Proper usage of Hand of the Protector can make a huge difference in terms of saving other team members from dying, but since it is on the global cooldown, you may have to make sacrifices with your own rotation to do this.
-With a geared and skilled healer in your group, its uses might become a bit redundant compared to the other talents in this row.
+With a geared and skilled healer in your group, its uses become a bit redundant compared to the other talents in this row.